'Enforcement investigation' commenced into Co Antrim hotel housing of migrants

 “If so, will the council, in light of the finding in the Epping case that such use is not compatible with planning permission for hotel use, be taking action to ensure such non-compliant use is terminated?”

-According to a report by the National Audit Office (NAO) in May, a company called the Mears Group has a contract to supply asylum seekers with accomodation / support in Northern Ireland.
+According to a report by the National Audit Office (NAO) in May, a company called the Mears Group has a contract to supply asylum seekers with accommodation / support in Northern Ireland.

 The estimated value of this contract from 2019 to 2029, not adjusted for inflation, is around £400m – or about 3% of the total value of such UK contracts.